-You can decide what interests you and plan your day accordingly.
+You can decide what interests you and plan your day trip in CT accordingly.

 This writer is partial to the exhibitions in the Stamford Museum & Nature Center Galleries.
 Here, paintings, sculptures, prints, photographs and mixed media artworks from 1900 to 1965 are the main focus.
 Started from the donation of the Shulman collection, the gallery’s exhibits have grown with works by such artists as: